neonmik/Wave-Machine-Firmware/README.md

     + Added a softstart to the Oscillator code - stops it popping when turned on
     + Add functions for all hardware controls
     + Add and test functions for updating parameters, instead of accesing them directly from outside
-    + ADSR not working for first oscillator/voice - added a minimum (10ms) limit on the AD settings... seemed to help.
     + Sample peaking before output - down to the poor implementation of the default C signed/unsigned recasting.

 + Hardware files bug fixes:
     + Create a better abstraction layer between the hardware and the software (synth) - currently theres issues passing hardware avriables to the software variables...
 ADSR/pitch. will also allow for better multicore support

-+ Add Arp mode
 + Arp functionality bug fixes:
     + Arp can't keep up if at high speeds (above 1/16, or 1/32)...
 ONLY while on arp page:- MUST but the update of the controls is causing an issue, need to add multicore mailbox/greater issue of unstable controls...
     + When the range is set to anything above 0 only the first octave of the arp has proper release - think it's to do with the note_clear function in the oscillator (definitely was)